RhysEJF/radical-alignment/concepts/the-density-paradox.md

 But individual Slow Thought isn't enough.
 The Density Paradox is a collective problem that requires collective solutions.

-What we need are archipelagos—intentional islands of sparsity within the dense network.
+What we need are archipelagos, intentional islands of sparsity within the dense network.
 Places where ideas can develop at their own pace, where local cultures of thought can flourish, where the pressure to synchronize is reduced.

-Think of the Slow Food movement's convivium—local groups gathering around shared values of authentic food, local agriculture, and resistance to fast food monoculture.
+Think of the Slow Food movement's convivium, local groups gathering around shared values of authentic food, local agriculture, and resistance to fast food monoculture.
 Each convivium is an island, developing its own practices while remaining in dialogue with other islands.

 This is the model for epistemic resistance to the Density Paradox.

 You can't return to the pre-internet era of enforced sparsity.
 The dense global network exists and isn't going away.
-But you can create intentional communities—archipelagos of thought—where different rules apply.
+But you can create intentional communities, archipelagos of thought, where different rules apply.

 These are communities where: